M-arcus/cloudron-docs/docs/kb/email.md

 Cloudron does not support creating a mailing list i.e a list that allows members to subscribe/unsubscribe.

-However, Cloudron supports creating internal mailing groups.
+However, Cloudron supports creating forwarding addresses.
 Simply create a group and add users to it.
-Any mail addressed to the `group@domain` will be forwarded to all the users.
+Any mail addressed to the `group@domain` will be sent to each user who is part of the group.

 ## Changing the FROM address of an app